 I got an email saying they loved it.
 Soft and creamy in the middle yet crispy and crunchy on the edges and top.
 It was packed with flavor from the soup and seasonings, and Scott was convinced that I used cheese in this comfort-food special.
 However, he’s frequently confused about what is actually in a recipe.

 I told him that although I didn’t use any cheese, I did use potatoes, cream of potato soup, eggs, and more potatoes, which is his idea of a dream meal.

-Drizzle with olive oil, sprinkle with seasoning blend, and sprinkle with salt and pepper, to taste.
+- Pour eggs evenly over the top, and add 1 cup remaining hash browns, lightly sprinkled uniformly over the top.
+Drizzle with olive oil, sprinkle with seasoning blend, and sprinkle with salt and pepper to taste.

-Bake for about 50 minutes, or until golden browned on top and edges have crisped up.
-If cooking in cast iron, there is a notable carryover cooking effect and food will continue to cook in the skillet, so don’t wait to pull frittata from oven until it’s very browned because with carryover cooking factored in, it may become over-done.
-Allow fritatta to cool in the skillet for at least 10 minutes before slicing and serving, which allows it to set up and will be less messy when sliced.
-Leftover fritatta may be wrapped in plasticwrap or stored in an airtight container in the refrigerator for up to 3 days.
+- Bake for about 50 minutes, or until golden browned on top and edges have crisped up.
+Remember that if cooking in cast iron, there is a notable carryover cooking effect so food will continue to cook in the skillet and don't wait to pull frittata from oven until it's very browned because with carryover cooking factored in, it may become over-done.
+Allow frittata to cool in the skillet for at least 10 minutes before slicing and serving, which allows it to set up and will be less messy when sliced.
+Leftover frittata may be wrapped in plasticwrap or stored in an airtight container in the refrigerator for up to 3 days.